FFmpeg/FFV1/ffv1.md

 `MSB`:   Most Significant Bit, the bit that can cause the largest change in magnitude of the symbol.

-`RCT`:   Reversible Color Transform, a near linear, exactly reversible integer transform that converts between RGB and YCbCr representations of a `Pixel`.
+`RCT`:   Reversible Color Transform, a near linear, exactly reversible transform that converts between RGB and YCbCr representations of a `Pixel`.

 `VLC`:   Variable Length Code, a code that maps source symbols to a variable number of bits.